gpanelli/gpanelli/_pages/cv.md

 Problems in the philosophical foundations of quantum mechanics with emphasis on wave function ontology.

 * Advisor: *Melodi Rodrigue, Ph.D.* (Nov.
 2017 to Dec.
 2018)<br />
-Photometry of transiting planets with ground-based telescopes
+Photometry of transiting planets with ground-based telescopes.